heidelberg-hepml/lloca/docs/source/quickstart.rst

 We further design them to satisfy the transformation behavior :math:`L\overset{\Lambda}{\to} L\Lambda^{-1}` under Lorentz transformations :math:`\Lambda`, this ensures that particle features in the local frame are invariant.

 We construct the local frames in two steps.
-First, we use a simple Lorentz-equivariant ``equivectors`` network, :mod:`~lloca.equivectors.EquiMLP`, to construct 3 vectors.
+First, we use a simple Lorentz-equivariant ``equivectors`` network, :mod:`~lloca.equivectors.MLPVectors`, to construct 3 vectors.

 .. code-block:: python

-   from lloca.equivectors.equimlp import EquiMLP
+   from lloca.equivectors.mlp import MLPVectors

    def equivectors_constructor(n_vectors):
-      return EquiMLP(
+      return MLPVectors(
          n_vectors=n_vectors,
          num_blocks=2,
          num_scalars=num_scalars,